-Networking is especially important for service-based businesses, but it’s still a good idea for product-based businesses to have some business cards or postcards on hand in the event that you meet referral partners or ideal customers in the course of your daily life.
+Networking is especially important for service-based businesses, but it’s still a good idea for product-based businesses to have business cards on hand in the event that you meet referral partners in the course of your daily life.
 You never know who you might meet in your daughter’s school drop-off line, at a friend’s dinner party, or at the grocery store.

 In moments when you speak with someone about your business in person, it’s important to give them a physical card so they remember to visit your website and learn more later.
 If you just tell them the name of your product verbally, they may forget to look it up later despite their good intentions.